Top 10 places to visit in Vicenza

 The Corso Andrea Palladio pays homage to this famous architect and designer and is one of the main streets in the historic old town centre.

+Along this street, you can find various pallaces and structure, some of which were designed by Palladio himself.
 This whole area is brimming with beautiful buildings, but the street also contains a great selection of shops and restaurants and is one of the main retail areas in the old town.
 On Sundays afternoon, Corso Palladio if full of people doing their passeggiata.

 Pigafetta have a great varieties of coffees and teas.
 Also different ones like Caffe with pistachio cream, coconut, walnuts, tiramisu etc...
 When you order a cafe, you can choose when the beans come from.
 They have coffee from everywhere in the world.When you get there, sit and wait to be served.
 They don't like when you order direct to them at the bar...
 Just relax and do be in rush!They also have great varieties of teas.
 My favourite is the Passion fruit tea.